tylertitsworth/5th-age-srd/Classes/Monk.md

 **Hit:** JAB + Strength damage.

-_Natural Even Hit:_ As a hit, plus the target takes ongoing negative energy damage equal to its level.
+_Natural Even Hit:_ As a hit, plus the target takes ongoing necrotic damage equal to its level.

-**Miss:** You take 5 ongoing negative energy damage.
+**Miss:** You take 5 ongoing necrotic damage.

 ---